Skip to Main Content

 • 2023: Kathryn Sullivan “'Seeing' the Game through Language: Communication techniques to simulate reality in the primarily verbal medium of D&D" (Honorable Mention: Ashley Morris "Model United Nations: A Fictional Space - An Ethnographic Research Study”

-Award for Best Paper or Creative Work in Linguistic Anthropology
+Award for the Best Work in Linguistic Anthropology

-This award, funded by A. Robert and Nancy Tolley, recognizes a distinguished paper or creative work that uses a linguistic anthropology approach to analyze empirical data and present original findings.
+Funded by A. Robert and Nancy Tolley, this prize recognizes a distinguished paper or creative work that uses a linguistic anthropology approach to analyze empirical data and present original findings.

 Recent Recipients: